Real email address is required to social networks

 1.1 Alternative to Honey Bees (Gentle Pollinators)

 European honey bees have become a vital part of our agriculture and we are concerned with their ever-increasing host of problems due to stress, pests, diseases, and habitat changes.
-While the Save the Bees campaign searches for answers, we can raise hole-nesting bees to help relieve the honey bee.
+While the Save the Bees campaign searches for answers, Crown Bees is optimistic and offers an easy solution: gardeners can raise hole-nesting bees to help relieve the honey bee.